davidaganov/webpack-wordpress-theme/README.md

 ## Getting Started

-### Installation

-1. install all pacakges in pacakges.json
+Install all pacakges in pacakges.json
 ```
 npm install
+// or
+yarn install
 ```

+## Usage

-2. To Start Developing in SASS And JS
+To Start Developing in SASS And JS

 ```
 npm run watch
+// or
+yarn run watch
 ```

 ### NPM Pacakges